 You can use the Read Status Entry option to view the current selection for the Time function.
-To do
+To do so, press the following keys in sequence:

 NOTE: For instructions on programming the Time function, refer to the NFS2-640 Programming Manual.